Muscle and Bone Disorders in Dogs

 Soft Tissue Injuries

 When we picture a routine day for a dog, what do we think of?
 Running, jumping, playing, chasing balls, frisbees, and squirrels.
-Even for more sedentary dogs, jumping on and off the couch and running up and down the stairs are just part of their normal routine.
+Even for more sedentary dogs, jumping on and off the couch and running up and down the stairs are simply a part of their normal routine.
 Unfortunately, sometimes during normal play injuries to muscles and other soft tissues can occur.
 Just like with their human companions, muscle pulls, sprains, and tears can occur.
 Often these cases are milder forms of limping where dogs can still bear weight but have a noticeable limp.
-Usually, only a single limb is effected at one time.
+Generally, only a single limb is effected at one time.

 Just like with humans, dogs have Cruciate Ligaments.
 These provide stabilization to the lower bones of their rear legs.
 When a human tears their “ACL” this is what their doctor is referring to.
 In canines, we have modified the term slightly to “CCL” but the injuries are very similar in nature.
 Dogs with cruciate tears tend to hold a single rear leg flexed at an angle, often at times unable to bear weight on the effected limb or walk with a severe limp.
 50% of dogs who tear a ligament in one hind limb will tear the other leg’s cruciate ligament sometime in the future.